France says Iran 'two-faced', sceptical talks can succeed

 "That's why I think we have to continue to be extremely firm on sanctions (already imposed on Iran), which in my view are the best way to prevent a military option that would have unforeseeable consequences," he said.

-Iran has pledged to float "new initiatives" at the talks, whose venue and date are not yet decided, but has not committed itself explicitly to discussing ways of guaranteeing that its nuclear advances will be solely peaceful, as the West demands.
+Iran has pledged to float "new initiatives" at the talks, whose venue and date must be decided, but has not committed itself explicitly to discussing ways of guaranteeing that its nuclear advances will be solely peaceful, as the West demands.

 Previous talks have foundered over Iran's refusal to discuss what it deems its "inalienable" right to develop nuclear energy, and recent Iranian comments have not diverged from that line.

-The victory in last week's parliamentary election of Khamenei loyalists over backers of President Mahmoud Ahmadinejad, who has seemed more amenable to deals with the West, suggests Tehran's nuclear hard line will not soften soon.
+The widespread victory in last week's parliamentary election of Khamenei loyalists over backers of President Mahmoud Ahmadinejad, who has seemed more amenable to doing deals with the West, suggests Tehran's nuclear hard line will not soften soon, according to some Iranian commentators.

 "This shows that Khamenei's stance on foreign affairs and the nuclear issue will be supported by all layers of the system," said analyst Babak Sadeghi.

-For Tehran, defiance of "arrogant" Western power has been a useful way to rally domestic support and distract attention from economic difficulties, worsened by sanctions.
+For Iran's clerical establishment, defiance of "arrogant" Western power has a useful way to rally domestic support and distract attention from the country's economic difficulties, worsened by international sanctions.

 "Any deal on nuclear enrichment will harm the prestige of Iranian leaders among their core supporters," said Sadeghi.

-Iran denies that its programme to enrich uranium is ultimately meant to yield material for atomic bombs, saying it is for peaceful uses only.
+Iran denies suspicions that its programme to enrich uranium is ultimately meant to yield material for atomic bombs, saying it is for peaceful energy only.
 But U.N. nuclear inspectors cite intelligence pointing to military dimensions to the programme.

-The year-long diplomatic vacuum has been filled by increasingly bellicose rhetoric, Western steps to isolate Iran with severe sanctions and Iranian threats to retaliate by shutting the Strait of Hormuz, the Gulf's oil export channel.

-Increasing tensions have spurred a rise in oil prices at a time when many recession-hit countries can ill-afford it.

-Western states will tread cautiously in talks, suspicious that Iran's readiness to meet may be a tactic to blunt pressure and buy time for pursuing enrichment in underground plants, not a good-faith effort to reach agreement.
+Western states will tread cautiously in talks, mindful of past accusations that Iran's readiness to meet has been a tactic to blunt pressure and buy time for pursuing enrichment in underground plants, not a good-faith effort to reach agreement.

-The Islamic Republic made its approach to the six powers at a time when it suffering growing economic pain from sanctions.
+The Islamic Republic made its diplomatic approach to the six powers at a time when it suffering unprecedented economic pain from sanctions recently extended to block its oil exports.

+Fears that sanctions and any military conflict will disrupt the flow of Gulf oil to the world have driven up crude prices.

 Israel is all but convinced that sanctions and diplomacy will not get Iran to rein in its nuclear drive and is speaking more stridently of resorting to military action.